clairebilat/ada-2019-project-lost-and-found/README.md

 In terms of visualization and analysis, which aspect is the most important one?

-Example 2 :

-Title
-Evolution in music through the years.

-Abstract
-The music world is constantly increasing with lot of songs published everyday from all over the world.
-Moreover, the world is becoming more connected and this helps to spread music popularity.
-We want to understand how music popularity evolved in the last roughly 60 years, as music is a really important social factor.
-People express themselves, and lot of cultural events and customs are derived from it.
-This popularity could help explain some movements influence, the creation of some music styles and what makes a song popular.
-If there was a "perfect" composition it would be interesting as it has also become a money-making industry.
-We will use the dataset from MillionSongDB, coupled with some website such as The Echo Nest API (now Spotify) and musicbrainz.

 Research questions
 Which features did change (e.g. bpm, beats)?